derekeden/trackio/README.md

 `pip install .`

 **Please note for the `inpoly` library, it requires Visual Studio C++ Dev Tools for Windows.
-If you don't have it already, the link will be in the error message, just follow the instructions to download then redo the trackio installation.**
+If you don't have it already,** **the link will be in the error message, just follow the instructions to download then redo the trackio installation.**

 ## Overall Structure

-The `trackio` library is structured in a way where the `Dataset` is the main class object.
-The `Dataset` object is a custom class object that contains references to stored data, as well as a series of attributes and methods that make it easy to operate on the data.
+The `trackio` library is structured so `Dataset` is the main class that you interface with.
+The `Dataset` class is a custom class that contains references to stored data, metadata about this data, and a series of attributes and methods that make it easy to operate on the data.

+When you make a `Dataset`, all of the data will be stored in the `Dataset.data_path` folder.
+In this folder, is a series of files, each one containing data pertaining to one unique agent in the dataset.
+Each of these files contains an `Agent` class object.

-The `Agent` class is a custom class object that represents a single agent in the `Dataset`.
-This contains all the data pertaining to one vessel, one animal, one car, etc. All of the spatiotemporal track data is stored in individual `Agent` class objects.
-Each `Agent` class object is stored in its own binary file once the raw data is split up.
+The `Agent` class is a custom class that represents a unique agent in the `Dataset`.
+It holds the metadata and dynamic data pertaining to one vessel, one animal, one car, etc.

 The actual tracks associated with any given vessel are simply stored as pandas DataFrames in the `Agent.tracks` attribute.
 The `Agent.tracks` property is a dictionary containing *Track ID, Track DataFrame* key, value pairs.

-The `Dataset` keeps all of the data in a user-specified folder, along with `dataset.db`, `agent.db`, and `track.db` files.
-The various `.db` files contain metadata about the overall dataset, agents, and tracks contained in the `Dataset`.
+In the `Dataset.data_path` folder, you will also find `dataset.db`, `agent.db`, and `track.db` files.
+The various `.db` files contain metadata at the dataset, agent, and track levels.

 This is illustrated in the below figure: